2005 Texas Rangers season

-The Texas Rangers finished the 2005 season in 3rd place in the West division of the American League.
+The 2005 Texas Rangers season was the 45th of the Texas Rangers franchise overall, their 34th in Arlington as the Rangers, and their 12th season at Ameriquest Field in Arlington.
+The Rangers finished third in the American League West.
 The Rangers had four players in the 2005 All-Star Game.
 Michael Young, Kenny Rogers, Alfonso Soriano, and Mark Teixeira.
 Young was also the A.L. batting champion in 2005.

 On offense, the team led Major League Baseball in home runs (260), at bats (5,716), slugging percentage (.468) and total bases (2,677).
 All starters wound up in double figures in home runs.
 The Rangers used 30 pitchers during the season, the most by any team.